haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   When an appointed forwarder observer that the DRB on a link has changed, it no longer considers itself appointed for that link until appointed by the new DRB.

 ##### 4.2.4.4.
 TRILL LSP Information
+  The information items in the TRILL IS-IS LSP that are mentioned elsewhere in this document are list below.
+Unless an item is stated in the list below to be optional, it must be included.
+Other items may be included unless thier inclusion is prohibited elsewhere in this document.
+The catual encoding of this information and the IS-IS Type of sub-Type values for any news IS-IS TLV or sub-TLV data elements are specified in separate documents [RFC6165] \[RFC6326\].
+  1. The IS-IS IDs of neighbors (pseudonodes as well as RBridges) of RBridge RBn, and the cost of the link to each of those neighbors.
+RBridges must use the Extended IS Reachability TLV (#22, also known as "wide metric" [RFC5305]) and must not use the IS Reachability TLV (#2, also known as "narrow metric").
+To facilitate efficient operation without configuration and consitent with [802.1D], RBridge should, by defauly, set the cost of a link to the integer part of twenty trillion dividid by the RBridge port's bit rate but not more than 2\*\*24-2; for example, the cost of for a link accessed by a 1Gbps port would default to 20,000.
+(Note that 2\*\*24-1 has a special meanning in IS-IS and would exclude the linm from SPF routes.)
+However, the link cose may, by default, be decrease for aggregated links and or increased to nor more than 2\*\*24-2 if the link appears to be a bridged LAN.
+The tested MTU for the link may be included via a sub-TLV.
+  1. The following information in connection with the nickname or each of the nicknames of RBridge RBn:
+    1. The nickname value (2 octets)
+    1. The unsigned 8-bit priority for RBn to have that nickname
+    1. The 16-bit unsigned priority of that nickname to becoming a distribution tree root
+  1. The maximum TRILL Header Version supported by RBridge RBn
+  1. The Following information, in addition to the per-nickname tree root priority, in connection with distribution tree determination and announment.
+    1. An unsigned 16-bit number that is the number of trees all RBridges in the campus calculate if RBn has the highest priority tree root
+    1. A seconf unsigned 16-bit TODO
+    1. TODO
+    1. TODO
+    1. TODO
+  1. The list of VLAN IDs of VLANs directly connected to RBn for links on which RBn is the appointed forwarder for that VLAN.
+TODO
+  1. Optionally, the largest TRILL IS-IS frame that the RBridge can handle using the originatingLSPBufferSize TLV #14.
+  1. Optionally, a list of VLAN groups where address learning is shared across that VLAN group.
+Each VLAN group is a list of VLAN IDs, where the first VLAN ID listed in a group, if present, id the "primary" and the others are "secondary".
+This is to detect misconfiguration of features outside the scope of this document.
+RBridge that do not support featires such as "shared VLAN learning" ignore this field.
+  1. Optionally, the Authentication TLV #10.

 #### 4.2.5.
 The TRILL ESADI Protocol
 ##### 4.2.5.1.
 TRILL ESADI Participation
 ##### 4.2.5.2.
 TRILL ESADI Information